Dram Tree Park

 About the Location

-Dram Tree Park is named after an ancient cypress tree that once stood in the river and served as a landmark for sailors.
-This "dram tree" was part of a maritime tradition where ship captains would offer a dram (small drink) of rum to Neptune for safe passage as they passed the tree.
+Dram Tree Park gets its name from an old cypress tree that once stood proudly in the river, as a crucial landmark for sailors navigating these waters.
+The "dram tree" wasn't just any tree - it was central to a charming maritime tradition where ship captains would offer a dram (that's a small drink) of rum to Neptune as they passed by, hoping for safe passage ahead.

 All Features & Facilities